jawad-dhaini/login-signup-template/README.md

 This is a template for user/admin login and signup.
-It was produced using php and mysql.
+It was produced using PHP and MySQL.

 Administrator credentials:
 	username: admin